GeekBeacon/geekbeacon-docs/docs/community/charter.md

 The leaders of the GIGs can reach out to the division lead if they need [resources](/docs/collaborators/tools), are running into issues, need mediation or simply need help.
 Every project will have a select set of leaders though ultimately the division leaders are responsible for all the GIGs they oversee.

-Geek Beacon will try to provide the resources necessary to facilitate the coordination, development, communication necessary to allow the GIG in to operate within the limits of both budgetary and human resources available.
+GeekBeacon will try to provide the resources necessary to facilitate the coordination, development, communication necessary to allow the GIG in to operate within the limits of both budgetary and human resources available.

 A core tenant of GB, is that every project needs to have more than one person available to perform any given task.
 No resource associated with GB should have less than 2 people able that can manage it.
 We are a volunteer project group and organization as such we expect people's availability to shift over time.
 That is one of the many reasons why we require backups from both a technical and leadership side.
 When people get busy and life gets in the way it shouldn't be something that impedes GB from operating normally.